 Ontelaunee Lake Loop is a 15.2 mile lightly trafficked loop trail located near Fleetwood, PA that features a lake.
-The trail is rated as moderate and primarily used for road biking and mountain biking.
+The trail is rated as moderate offers a number of activity options.

 This was my home walking area for years less then a trail its more like many short trails.
 Lots of free parking around the lake.
 You cannot get lost you will either come to the lake or a road.
 Great for fall and spring migrating snow geese watching.
 The lake is drinking water for the city so no boats allowed.
 Lots of changing scenery

 This is more of a mea culpa than a review.
 This is not a true trail, but a track that takes you around the lake.
 I created the initial map after starting out from my neighborhood.
 That's why it went through the housing development, Rick.
 I completed a trail that truly takes you around Ontelaunee and nothing else.
 Most of the trail is on-road, but the segment between West Shore Drive and Route 662 is off-road trail.
 See the picture embedded at the end of West Shore Drive to get a better idea.
 I added the track both with and without pictures.
 Free parking is available where Peters Creek meets Maiden Creek Road.
 Again, sorry for the confusion on the initial trail!